RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Deleting Permission Overwrites.md

 Deleting Permission Overwrites {#deletingpermissionoverwrites}
 ============
-- Execute the `DiscordCoreAPI::Channels::deleteChannelPermissionOverwritesAsync()` function, while having passed in a data structure of type `DiscordCoreAPI::DeleteChannelPermissionOverwritesData`.
+- Execute the `Channels::deleteChannelPermissionOverwritesAsync()` function, while having passed in a data structure of type `DeleteChannelPermissionOverwritesData`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp